-You've probably stared at a circuit diagram and thought, "This can't be that hard."
-Then you flipped to the homework problems and suddenly you're questioning everything.
-In practice, it's one of those textbooks that shows up in almost every introductory circuits course at universities around the world.
+You've probably stared at a circuit diagram and thought, "This can't be that hard.Also, " Then you flipped to the homework problems and suddenly you're questioning everything.
+It's one of those textbooks that shows up in almost every introductory circuits course at universities around the world.
 If that sounds familiar, chances are you've crossed paths with Basic Engineering Circuit Analysis by Irwin.
 And honestly, it earns the spot.

 Some books teach you to pass a test.
 Irwin teaches you to actually understand what's happening in the circuit.
 That distinction matters more than you'd think — especially when you move past the first semester.